 The drive for eating healthy and organic has become a rising trend in the past decade with awareness on social media and the internet.
 Supermarkets and food producers are cashing in on this massively.
 The organic food industry is a multi-billion dollar enterprise and all want a slice of the pie.
 So how can we eat healthy and organic even if our budget cannot match the market prices always.
 Well lets dive first into the pros of eating Organic.

 Pros of Eating Organic Food

 The benefits of eating organic food far outweighs the conventional produce.
 Organically produced foods have no chemicals or pesticides sprayed on them, they are non-GMO, nutritionally high and high in taste.
-Its now known that food from conventional sources are the cause for many diseases, birth defects.
+Its now known that food from conventional sources are the cause for many diseases and birth defects.
 GMO and pesticide laden foods can cause neurological problems, cancer, infertility and allergies to name a few.
 Because of all these we have been eating organic for almost 3 decades of our lives.
 The benefits far outweigh the negatives.
 The only negative is the high cost and sometimes the compromise on quality due to higher competition.